ion-vortex/engine/docs/development/cpp-manual.md

 ### DL.1: **No Dynamic Dispatch to Optional 3rd-Party Code Without Explicit Injection.**
 <a name="dl1-no-dynamic-dispatch-to-3rd-party"></a>

-If your library or system has an *optional* dependency on a third-party library (e.g., a specific logging library, a metrics backend, a compression algorithm not always needed), this dependency MUST be provided as an interface that the user can implement or inject.
+If your library has an *optional* dependency on a third-party library (e.g., a specific logging library, a metrics backend, a compression algorithm not always needed), this dependency MUST be provided as an interface that the user can implement or inject.
 Your system should not attempt to `dlopen`/`LoadLibrary` and `dlsym`/`GetProcAddress` third-party symbols directly as its primary integration mechanism for *optional core functionality*.

 1.  **Inject Interfaces for Optional Services:**
     Core services like logging, metrics, or specialized processing that might have different backends should be abstracted behind an interface.
 The user of your library provides the concrete implementation.